Option ROM: UEFI Option ROMs

-The PCI spec allows multiple option ROM images on the same device.
-These option ROMs could be Legacy x86 & UEFI.
-If the Option ROM format is set to "UEFI Compatible" in the UEFI Setup, the DXE stage will load the newer UEFI Option ROM if one is present and the legacy Option ROM if one is not.
-UEFI can use legacy option ROMs when a Compatibility Support Module (CSM) is enabled.
-Note that when Secure Boot is enabled, execution of the Compatibility Support Module and legacy option ROMs is prohibited because legacy firmware drivers do not support authentication, which is a security hole.
+UEFI Option ROMs utilize the Unified Extensible Firmware Interface (UEFI).
+Multiple Option ROM images on a single device can include both Legacy x86 and UEFI Option ROMs.
+This dual compatibility in devices can function in both legacy BIOS and modern UEFI environments.
+When the Option ROM format is set to “UEFI Compatible” in the UEFI Setup, the Driver Execution Environment (DXE) stage will prioritize loading the UEFI Option ROM if it is present.
+If a UEFI Option ROM is not available, the system will revert to the legacy Option ROM.
+UEFI systems can utilize legacy Option ROMs through the Compatibility Support Module (CSM).
+When Secure Boot is enabled, the execution of CSM and legacy Option ROMs is prohibited as legacy firmware drivers do not support authentication, which creates a potential security vulnerability.